THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Check out our one day in Phi Phi itinerary.

 One of our absolute highlights of Phuket was the Phuket Elephant Sanctuary.
 Do not miss it!
 It was amazing to see these animals up close in a positive environment.
-I went twice – with David and Julie, and then again with Carlanna.
+I went twice – with David and his sister Julie, and then again with my friend Carlanna.

 Just nearby are two attractions that I wish we’d done: The Gibbon Rehabilitation Project and the Bang Pae Waterfall.
 You can make an afternoon out of those two activities and then pop into dinner at the Piang Prai Restaurant (see below).